Methodology

 KS4 destination measures were published for the first time in 2012 and covered students included in the 2008/09 performance tables and their destinations in 2009/10.

-Until the October 2016 provisional publication, all data was released as experimental statistics.
+Until the October 2016 provisional publication, all data was released as “experimental statistics” (a designation equivalent to what is now known as Official Statistics In Development).

 The provisional 2014/15 destination release was the first to include the new administrative data from the longitudinal education outcomes (LEO) dataset, meaning coverage was high at both key stages.
 See Annex 1 for the full history and timeline.